 As an aspiring actor, you’re a hustler.
-Running on the fuel of your dreams, you spin through audition rooms, classes and rehearsals daily, hoping that one day you’ll “make it.”
+Running on the fuel of your dreams, you spin through auditions, classes, and rehearsals, hoping that one day you’ll “make it.”
 This requires nearly all of your time and energy and takes an extreme toll on your psyche.

 But despite being the hardest working troupe around, no one pays you to pursue a career in acting.
 Cue the “day job.”
 You take orders.
 You walk dogs.
 You babysit kids.
 Name a job with a flexible schedule, and you’ll do it just to pay the bills.
 Because when work isn’t coming in right away, you need something.

 But walking down the unstable road of a performer is hard enough without added stress.
 So don’t let the job you’re doing to support your passion bring you unnecessary anxiety.
 Not sure if your survival job has morphed into a destructive force?
 Here are three ways to figure it out.

 1. It’s impeding your ability to book a gig.

 Major red flag!
 If a job isn’t giving you the flexibility to work around an audition or take off to rehearse a project, it’s 100 percent time to find a new one.
 You have to remind yourself that acting is the priority and the job is merely a means to an end.
 Don’t fall into the trap of becoming so reliant on a job that it begins to eat away at the time you should spend on your career.
 That’s why the old cliché that most waiters are actors still rings true: waiting tables tends to provide a flexible schedule.

 While being creative in a day job seems like an anomaly, I promise it’s not.
 As actors, every experience you have can be used to further your craft.
 Take waiting tables.
 While it doesn’t appear to be a creative job, some actors find that it helps develop their people skills and keeps them physically fit (from all the moving around).